 No road trip from Perth to Margaret River would be complete without sampling the local wines.

 The smooth rolling fields of Margaret River are lined with countless vineyards that produce the region’s world famous wines.
 Margaret River’s wines account for around 20% of Australia’s premium wine market.

-Dozens of wineries sit side by side here, most notably along Caves Road.
-Field after field are filled with seemingly endless rows of grapes slowly ripening in the sunshine.
+Dozens of wineries sit side by side in Margaret River, most notably along Caves Road.
+Field after field is filled with seemingly endless rows of grapes slowly ripening in the sunshine.
 Stopping off to pick up a bottle or two is one of the best things to do in Margaret River.

-Every vineyard has a cellar door where bottles of the region’s finest wines can be bought straight from the source, generally at pretty reasonable prices.
-What better souvenir from your Margaret River trip?
+Every vineyard in Margaret River has a cellar door where bottles of the region’s finest wines can be bought straight from the source, generally at pretty reasonable prices.
+What better souvenir from your Margaret River road trip?

 It’s practically impossible to find a bad bottle of wine in Margaret River, but of the many vineyards in the region the cellar doors at Brown Hill Estate, Amelia Park and Firetail are particularly worth paying a visit.

 Many of Margaret River’s wineries also have restaurants on site and are excellent places to eat.
 The restaurants and dining options vary, from the high end to the more informal.
 Though it’s famous for its wine there’s also a great range of breweries in Margaret River that are worth checking out too.

 → See below for our recommendations of the best places to eat in Margaret River.

 Gorgeous Caves Road connects a series of magnificent underground caves that run right through the heart of the Margaret River region.
 Beneath Margaret River is a collection of stunning prehistoric limestone caves, similar to the Jenolan Caves in New South Wales.